dotnet/Open-XML-SDK/README.md

 [![Build Status](https://office.visualstudio.com/OC/_apis/build/status/OpenXmlSdk/OfficeDev.Open-XML-SDK?branchName=main)](https://office.visualstudio.com/OC/_build/latest?definitionId=7420&branchName=main)
 [![Backend Status](https://ointprotocol.visualstudio.com/OInteropTools/_apis/build/status/OpenXML-Schemas?branchName=main)](https://ointprotocol.visualstudio.com/OInteropTools/_build/latest?definitionId=21&branchName=main)

-The Open XML SDK provides tools for working with Office Word, Excel, and PowerPoint documents.
-It supports scenarios such as:
+The Open XML SDK is a framework for working with Microsoft Office Word, Excel, and PowerPoint documents.
+It includes APIs for low-level operations related to OPC packages, Flat OPC files, and Open XML markup in two forms (i.e., strongly-typed classes and LINQ to XML).
+It is designed to closely follow the Microsoft Office implementation of the ISO 29500 standard, but was not intended to directly provide higher-level abstractions or productivity tools.

+These APIs enable scenarios such as:

 - High-performance generation of word-processing documents, spreadsheets, and presentations.
 - Document modification, such as adding, updating, and removing content and metadata.
-- Search and replace content using regular expressions.
+- Searching and replacing content using regular expressions.
 - Splitting up (shredding) a file into multiple files, and combining multiple files into a single file.
 - Updating cached data and embedded spreadsheets for charts in Word/PowerPoint.

+Prerequisite for using the Open XML SDK: detailed knowledge of the relevant formats and standards

 <!-- omit in toc -->
 # Table of Contents